-- 20 Nobel Prizes and 39 Pulitzer Prizes have been awarded to UW alumni or faculty.
+- Twenty Nobel Prizes and 39 Pulitzer Prizes have been awarded to UW alumni or faculty

-- With 3,200 grads having served since 1961, UW-Madison is the number two all-time producer of Peace Corps volunteers.
+- With 3,200 grads having served since 1961, UW-Madison is the number one all-time producer of Peace Corps volunteers

 WAA Serving Your Needs

-- Free email, alumni news and features, events calendar and local chapter information at uwalumni.com, and on the go at m.wisc.edu/alumni or on your Mobile UW app.
+- Alumni have access to a free email, alumni news and features, an events calendar, and local chapter information online at uwalumni.com and on the go at m.wisc.edu/alumni or on your Mobile UW app.

 - $858,677 awarded in 2016 for student scholarships